Shango: Orisha of Thunder, Justice, and Divine Strength

 Festivals and Celebrations of Shango

-Festivals honoring Shango are filled with life and joy, celebrating the Orisha with music, dance, offerings, and devotion.
-One of the most important celebrations is the annual Sango Festival in Oyo, Nigeria, held each year in August to honor Shango’s legacy as a mighty king and Orisha of divine power.
-Many practitioners also honor Shango around December 4th, a date associated with his syncretized figure, Saint Barbara.
+One of the most important is the annual Sango Festival in Oyo, Nigeria, held each August to honor Shango’s legacy as both king and Orisha of divine power.
+Many also honor him on December 4, the feast day of Saint Barbara, who is syncretized with Shango in many Afro-Caribbean traditions.

 Living Shango's Lessons